SebBuchelt/georef_webcam/Parameters.md

 # Parameters for Projection Procedure
-The dict file created for the Projection Procedure contains the following information:
+The dictionary created for the Projection Procedure contains the following information:
 - directories to input files (image, DEM, GCPs).
 - projection parameters. <br /> <br />